mxjp/rvx/docs/reference/core/views/render.md

 ## Portalling
 In addition to being the entry point of your application, the `mount` function allows you to render content into a different part of the DOM.
 This is commonly known as "portalling" in other frameworks.

+!!! warning
+	Avoid directly mounting content into other places rendered by rvx.

+	If you need to, you can provide a slot that other code can render into using [`<Nest> / nest`](./nest.md) or read about [external mutations](../../advanced-topics/external-mutations.md).

 === "JSX"
 	```jsx